javascript-tutorial/zh.javascript.info/2-ui/3-event-details/7-keyboard-events/article.md

 Now arrows and deletion works well.

-...But we still can enter anything by using a mouse and right-click + Paste.
+Even though we have the key filter, one still can enter anything using a mouse and right-click + Paste.
+Mobile devices provide other means to enter values.
 So the filter is not 100% reliable.

-We can just let it be like that, because most of time it works.
-Or an alternative approach would be to track the `input` event -- it triggers after any modification.
-There we can check the new value and highlight/modify it when it's invalid.
+The alternative approach would be to track the `oninput` event -- it triggers *after* any modification.
+There we can check the new `input.value` and modify it/highlight the `<input>` when it's invalid.
+Or we can use both event handlers together.

 ## Legacy

 In the past, there was a `keypress` event, and also `keyCode`, `charCode`, `which` properties of the event object.

 There were so many browser incompatibilities while working with them, that developers of the specification had no way, other than deprecating all of them and creating new, modern events (described above in this chapter).
 The old code still works, as browsers keep supporting them, but there's totally no need to use those any more.

+## Mobile Keyboards

+When using virtual/mobile keyboards, formally known as IME (Input-Method Editor), the W3C standard states that a KeyboardEvent's [`e.keyCode` should be `229`](https://www.w3.org/TR/uievents/#determine-keydown-keyup-keyCode) and [`e.key` should be `"Unidentified"`](https://www.w3.org/TR/uievents-key/#key-attr-values).

+While some of these keyboards might still use the right values for `e.key`, `e.code`, `e.keyCode`... when pressing certain keys such as arrows or backspace, there's no guarantee, so your keyboard logic might not always work on mobile devices.

 ## Summary